Bamboo cannon: Indonesia

-In Indonesia bamboo cannon is traditional game played by children.
-It was very popular in the 1990s.
-Nowadays, it's still played by children in rural areas, where the material (bamboo) is widely available.
-In West Kalimantan, on the banks of the Kapuas river, there are Bamboo Cannon Festivals, which are celebrated a week before Idul Fitri.
+In Indonesia, firing bamboo cannon is traditional children’s pastime.
+It was very popular in the 1990s, and is still found in rural areas where bamboo is more widely available.
+In West Kalimantan, the banks of the Kapuas River host Bamboo Cannon Festivals, which are celebrated a week before Idul Fitri.
 The biggest bamboo cannon in Indonesia broke records of Indonesian World Record Museum (MURI) in 2007 and again 2009.

 Malaysia

-Like other fireworks, bamboo cannons are illegal as stated in Malaysian Explosive Act 1957; more Malay children are turning to the more dangerous bamboo cannon as an alternative to commercial firecrackers which have been banned by the government.
+Like other fireworks, bamboo cannons are illegal as stated in the Malaysian Explosive Act 1957.
+However, Malay children and youth turn to dangerous bamboo cannons as an improvised alternative to commercial firecrackers, which are banned by the government.

 Philippines

 Bamboo cannons in the Philippines are traditionally known as lantaka (after the native naval cannons of the same name), bumbóng ("bamboo tube"), or kanyóng kawayan ("bamboo cannon").
 They generally use either calcium carbide (kalburo) or kerosene.
-They are commonly used as noisemakers in place of or in addition to firecrackers during New Year celebrations.
+They are commonly used as noisemakers in place of, or in addition to, commercial firecrackers used in New Year celebrations.

-Bamboo cannons are legal, and are often touted as a safer alternative to firecrackers.
-Regardless, they are still dangerous.
-Bamboo cannons caused the death of one 6-year old boy in Talisay City in 2009 due to lung damage from smoke inhalation.
+Bamboo cannons are legal, and often touted as a safer alternative to firecrackers.
+Regardless, they are still dangerous: in 2009, a 6-year old boy in Talisay City died due to lung damage after inhaling smoke from a bamboo cannon.